Tanacetum balsamita

 Tanacetum balsamita is a perennial temperate herb known as costmary, alecost, balsam herb, bible leaf, or mint geranium.
+A fragrant plant native to southern Europe and western Asia, it has been used over centuries for culinary, aromatic, and traditional medicine purposes.

 Description

 Costmary is a perennial with oval serrated leaves and can grow up to 2 m high.
 During summer, it shows small, yellow, button-shaped blossoms which appear in clusters.

 Name

 The English name 'costmary' stems from 'costus of Saint Mary'.
-Also, in other languages, it is associated with the Virgin Mary, most probably because it is sometimes used to treat women's diseases.
+Also, in other languages, it is associated with the Virgin Mary, most probably because it was thought to be a treatment for women's diseases in folk medicine.